AndreDemoneSmith/osticket-prereqs/README.md

 <br />
 <br />
 <p>
-	And there you have it!
 	I hope this tutorial helped you with installing osTicket.
 </p>
 <p>
 	And now you can practice having your own mock help desk locally to prepare you for a postion in a help desk or IT support position.